A survey on the skew energy of oriented graphs: General bounds for the skew energy

 Moreover, we have the following necessary condition for the complete graph $K_n$ to have the optimum orientation. \begin{thm}\cite{ABC} If $K_n$ has an orientation $K_n^\sigma$ with $S(K_n^\sigma)^TS(K_n^\sigma)=(n-1)I_n$, then $n$ is a multiple of $4$. \end{thm}

-We find that the above problem is related to the so-called {\it weighing matrices}, which are used in Combinatorial Design.
-A weighing matrix $W=W(n;k)$ is defined as a square matrix with entries $0$, $\pm 1$ having $k$ non-zero entries per row and per column and inner product of distinct rows zero.
+We find that the above question is related to the so-called {\it weighing matrices}, which are used in Combinatorial Design.
+A {\it weighing matrix} $W=W(n;k)$ is defined as a square matrix with entries $0$, $\pm 1$ having $k$ non-zero entries per row and per column and inner product of distinct rows zero.
 Hence $W$ satisfies that $WW^T=kI_n$.
 The number $k$ is called the weight of $W$.
-Weighing matrix have been studied extensively, see \cite{Crai,GS,MS}.
-Then the skew-adjacency matrix of an optimum skew energy oriented graph is a skew-symmetric weighing matrices and vice versa.
-Therefore, the above question is equivalent to determine the skew-symmetric weighing matrices with weighing $k$ and order $n$.
+Weighing matrix have been studied extensively; see \cite{Crai,GS,MS}.
+Then the skew adjacency matrix of an optimum skew energy oriented graph is a skew symmetric weighing matrices and vice versa.
+Therefore, the above question is equivalent to determine the skew symmetric weighing matrices with weighing $k$ and order $n$.

-It should be pointed out that a skew-symmetric weighing matrix $W(n,n-1)$ is also called a skew-symmetric conference matrix, which is closely related to the famous Hadamard Matrix Conjecture \cite{MS}, since $W(n,n-1)+I_n$ is a Hadamard matrix for each skew-symmetric weighing matrix $W(n,n-1)$.
+It should be pointed out that a skew symmetric weighing matrix $W(n,n-1)$ is also called a skew symmetric conference matrix, which is closely related to the famous Hadamard Matrix Conjecture \cite{MS}, since $W(n,n-1)+I_n$ is a Hadamard matrix for each skew symmetric weighing matrix $W(n,n-1)$.
 Moreover, there is also a conjecture about $W(n,n-2)$ in \cite{GS}, which says that the weighing matrices $W(4t,4t-2)$ exist for any positive integer $t$.
 So far, we do not know whether the conjecture is true or not.
-We are now concerned with the skew-symmetric weighing matrix $W(4t,4t-2)$, the existence of which implies the conjecture.
+We are now concerned with the skew symmetric weighing matrix $W(4t,4t-2)$, the existence of which implies the conjecture.

 For small $k$, many results have been obtained.
 The authors in \cite{ABC} obtained that a $1$-regular graph has an orientation with $S(G^\sigma)^TS(G^\sigma)=I_n$ if and only if it is the graph $K_2$; while a $2$-regular graph has an orientation with $S(G^\sigma)^TS(G^\sigma)=2I_n$ if and only if it is the $4$-cycle $C_4$ and has an oddly orientation.